Jeremy891102/mmdetection-easy-setup/README.md

 # "-e" means installing a project in editable mode,
 # thus any local modifications made to the code will take effect without reinstallation.
 ```
-Case b: If you use mmdet as a dependency or third-party package, install it with MIM:
+>Case b: If you use mmdet as a dependency or third-party package, install it with MIM:
 ```bash
 mim install mmdet
 ```
-### Now you can verify the installation
+### ✅ Now you can verify the installation

 ### Method 2: Using pip (requirements.txt)